stelzinga/MF/MGT_99.Legend.md

 Management vs Governance
 Often the term Governance is used separately from, or in combination with, Management.
 Depending on the context used it means different things.
 The different interpretations can be expressed as function of one or more Management Functions, or specific deliverables within the Management Functions.
 Below follow two key cases, but other interpretations are possible:
+- Scholarly view:
-- Scholarly view: Governance = Planning + Organising, Management = Leading + Controlling
+    - Governance = Planning + Organising,
+    - Management = Leading + Controlling
+- Risk view:
-- Risk view: Governance = Planning + Controlling, Management = Organising + Leading
+    - Governance = Planning + Controlling,
+    - Management = Organising + Leading

 Specifically, the latter view is often the view used in companies concerned about Risk.
-In such cases, Governance focuses on the following deliverables from the Management Functions:
+In such cases, Governance focuses on the following deliverables from the Management Functions, in brackets:
-- Intel (Planning), specifically w/r to the Environment, and particularly regulations
+- Intel (Planning), specifically w/r to the Environment, and particularly regulations that require updates to Bylaws
+- Bylaws (Planning)
-- SWOT (Planning), using the Intel to assess to what extent Risk is covered by controls either embedded in Production Routines or Oversight Routines.
+- SWOT (Planning), using the Intel to assess to what extent Risk including as a result from lack of compliance with Bylaws, is covered by Controls either embedded in Production Routines or Oversight Routines.
 - Supervision (Controlling), specifically to assure all Risks are covered
 - Report (Controlling), specifically reporting to senior Management.